yezyilomo/django-restql/docs/index.md

 }
 ```

-Here is how we can structure our query to exclude some fields using exclude operator(-)
+Here is how we can structure our query to exclude some fields using exclude(-) operator
 ```py
 {-username}   ≡   {birthdate, location{country, city}, contact{phone, email}}